fhendric/Gibbosus/DMRT/README.md

 minimap2 -ax splice:hq --secondary=no -uf "$GENOME" "$READS" | samtools view -b | samtools sort -o "$BAM_OUT"
 samtools index "$BAM_OUT"
 ````
+Mappings were visualized in JBROWSE and transcript reads mapping to DMRT at scaffold_11 (dmrt) and scaffold_39 (dmrt_G) representing a full length unique haplotype or isoform were selected manually and stored in `./DMRT_snps/transcripts_flnc_dmrt.fasta`.

+Transcript reads were aligned and transcript regions showing unambiguous alignment were selected.

 ### 2. Extract reads mapping to the